andrewrapp/Esp8266/README.md

 Currently supports esp as a server

 First configure the esp to connect to a wifi network and get it's ip address.
-This configuration will persist power cycles
+See https://medium.com/@nowir3s/getting-started-with-esp8266-875fb54441d6

 Example: